Meshiest/autocr/README.md

 # Auto Crunchy (autocr)

-This handy dandy anime tool automates a number of things to provide the laziest experience possible!
+This handy dandy anime tool automates a number of things to provide the laziest anime experience possible!

 1. Interfaces with [Crunchy](https://github.com/Godzil/Crunchy) to download shows!
 2. Interfaces with [MyAnimeList](https://myanimelist.net/) to know what you're watching!